MGASALUCAS/emai-pracs-2025/03_unsupervised_learning/README.md

 # Phase 3: Unsupervised Learning - Finding Hidden Patterns

-> **"Unsupervised learning is like being an explorer in an unknown land - you discover patterns and structures without a map."** - Inspired by Terence Tao's approach to discovery
+> **"Unsupervised learning is like being an explorer in an unknown land - you discover patterns and structures without a map."**

-## 🎯 Learning Objectives
+## Learning Objectives

 By the end of this phase, you will:
 - Understand the fundamental concepts of unsupervised learning